So you prepped weeks in advance for the interview. And because you’re a weirdo IWT reader, you even practiced questions with your friends and family.

-Before you even consider rushing home to draft that perfect email, make sure you do one thing: grab the business cards or contact information of everyone you spoke to.
-And I mean EVERYONE.
+After the interview and before you even consider rushing home to draft that perfect follow-up email, make sure you do one thing: Grab the business cards or contact information of everyone you spoke to.

 Was there someone who screened you on the phone before you got the interview?
 Get their email.

 Was there a panel of interviewers?
 Write down their contact info.